Encryption and decryption

 The RSA example is simple but provides substantial performance benefits when you run many public key encryption and decryption operations.

-For a more complex example of public key encryption and decryption, please see our Recrypt-as-a-Service repo.
+For a more complex example of public key encryption and decryption, please see our repo.
 It is a scalable approach for individuals to control access to private data without shared secrets or storing secrets (e.g., private keys) on a centralized service.
 As a part of the workflow, the web service needs to perform large amounts of proxy encryption using public keys.
 Rust and WebAssembly are ideally suited for this.